wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.0 =
+Added support for Amazon S3 (and compatible file services) for video file storage and secured video serving.
+Fixed an issue where uppercase file extension videos were not recognized.
+Optimized temporary value cache to use APC, if available.

 = 2.5 =
 Made file caching an optional setting over the legacy pseudo streaming via PHP.
 Organized settings into tabs.
 Added option to always display video download links.
 Improved fallback behavior with native skin.
 Added support for organization of videos into folders for secured video files.
 Optimized storage of featured video meta data.
 Fixed a typo in the help section.